Actemra PFP AI (Tocilizumab)

 Who Should Not Take Actemra PFP AI

-Do not use Actemra if you are allergic to tocilizumab, any ingredients, or other recombinant human or humanized antibodies or proteins of hamster origin.
-Do not use if you have an active, severe infection.
+Do not use Actemra if you have had an allergic reaction to it or any of its ingredients, or if you have an active severe infection.

 Medical Conditions to Discuss

-Tell your doctor if you have liver disease, HIV/AIDS, tuberculosis, diverticulitis, intestinal ulcers, low white blood cell or platelet counts, diabetes, cancer, heart problems, high blood pressure, high cholesterol, kidney disease, nervous system conditions like multiple sclerosis, or if you’re planning vaccinations.
+Discuss any history of liver disease, HIV/AIDS, tuberculosis, diverticulitis, low white blood cell or platelet counts, diabetes, cancer, heart problems, high blood pressure, high cholesterol, kidney disease, or neurological conditions with your doctor.

 Pregnancy and Breastfeeding

-Actemra should not be used during pregnancy as it may harm your unborn baby.
-Women of childbearing age should use adequate contraception during treatment and for several months after.
-It’s not known if Actemra passes into breast milk, so breastfeeding is not recommended during treatment.
+Actemra should not be used during pregnancy as it may harm the unborn baby.
+Women of childbearing potential should use effective contraception during treatment and for several months after.
+It is not known if Actemra passes into breast milk, so breastfeeding is not recommended while on this medication.

 Drug Interactions

-- Other biological medicines for RA (infliximab, adalimumab, etanercept, certolizumab pegol, golimumab, anakinra, abatacept, rituximab)
+- Other biological medicines for RA (e.g., infliximab, adalimumab, etanercept)

 Alcohol & Driving